 Create a Plan to Build Wealth

 Probably the best part of paying off debt is realizing that ALL of your income is now YOURS.
 You don’t owe anyone shit- literally!!!

 And so next up it’s time to put that money to work creating more money.

-Investing, side hustles, or starting a business are all ways to build wealth.
+Investing, side hustles, buying real estate, or starting a business are all ways to build wealth.
 I would recommend starting with investing because it’s the easiest and the simplest.